Semi-infinite highest weight categories

-Now we proceed to discuss some of the additional features which show up when in one of the more refined settings (FS), ($\eps$HW), (SHW) and (HW).
-By Theorem~\ref{opstrat}, $\R$ is a fully stratified category (resp., a signed highest weight category) if and only if $\R^{\op}$ is a fully stratified category (resp., a signed highest weight category).
+We proceed to discuss some of the additional features which show up when in one of the more refined settings (FS), ($\eps$HW), (FHW) and (HW).
+By Theorem~\ref{opstrat}, $\R$ is a fully stratified category (resp., fibered highest weight category) if and only if so is $\R^\op$.
 The following lemma shows that fully stratified categories in our terminology are the same as the ``standardly stratified categories'' defined by Losev and Webster in \cite[$\S$2]{LW}.